ATWATER -- One of the biggest planes to ever fly off an aircraft carrier is getting a second life at Castle Air Museum.

-Volunteers will roll out a Douglas RA-3B Skywarrior today, making it the 56th plane to be displayed at the museum.
+Volunteers will roll out a Douglas RA-3B Skywarrior Wednesday morning, making it the 56th plane to be displayed at the museum.

-The aircraft made it through battles over Vietnam and the Cuban Missile Crisis.
+The aircraft made it through battles over Vietnam and also made it through the Cuban missile crisis.
 It had two sister planes, but both were shot down in Vietnam.

-It was designed to be able to combat aggression from the Soviet Union.
-The aircraft had the ability to use nuclear weapons to strike from aircraft carriers.
+It was originally designed to be able to combat aggression from the Soviet Union.
+The aircrafts had the ability to strike with nuclear weapons off of aircraft carriers.
 They stayed in use until 1991.

 Weighing 82,000 pounds, the plane is 76 feet long with a wingspan of 72 feet, Pruzzo said.